fredyouhanaie/espace/README.md

 ## The current implementation

-This initial implementation is carried out as part of the [Spawfest 2017](https://spawnfest.github.io/) hackathon.
-So, due to the short implementation time (48 hours) it is treated as a proof of concept, that will be optimized over time.
+The initial implementation was carried out as part of the [Spawnfest 2017](https://spawnfest.github.io/) hackathon.
+So, due to the short implementation time (48 hours) it was treated as a proof of concept, that would be optimized over time.

+We are now in the post-Spawnfest phase of the project.

-To start with, we will provide a space for the tuples, currently `ETS`, along with the six basic operations, `eval`, `out`, `in`, `inp`, `rd` and `rdp`.
+The implementation now provides a space for the tuples, currently `ETS`, along with the six basic operations, `eval`, `out`, `in`, `inp`, `rd` and `rdp`.

 ## Current Status

 * The project has been developed and tested on a *Linux* system.
 Using Erlang/OTP 20.1 and rebar3 3.4.7
-* All seems to be working, with manual tests.
-* No test scripts, yet.
+* No automated test scripts, yet!
+* Documentation is work in progress.
-* Not an scalable implementation, yet.
+* Not an scalable implementation, that will come over time.
+* Example programs are being added in the `Examples/` directory.

 ## To check out the application